For Illumina® Platforms

-Hybrid capture-based enrichment is one of two commonly used strategies for targeted sequencing methods.
+Hybrid capture-based enrichment is a commonly used strategy for targeted sequencing.
 While amplicon panels use amplification of the region of interest via primer pools, hybrid capture-enrichment involves capturing regions of interest using hybridization probes.
-A much larger gene content and profiling is possible with this approach, with the given understanding that a longer turnaround time and more involved hands on handling is required.
-Both array-based hybrid capture and solution-based target enrichment employ probes that capture and select for target sequences while washing away non-specific hybrids via a wash or purification by magnetic bead.
+A much larger gene content and profiling is possible with this approach.
+Target enrichment employ probes that capture and select for target sequences while washing away non-specific hybrids.
 Subsequent amplification may take place prior to sequencing.
 Most common applications include SNP, indel, and CNV detection.

 16S and 18S rRNA sequencing are useful and cost-effective NGS tools for microbial sequencing for metagenomic studies comparing different species of bacteria or for eukaryotic cells (18S ITS) present in a given sample without the need for cultures.
 16s rRNA is a widely used gene marker for genus and species identification in bacteria and archaea for its minuscule rate of substitution in the highly conserved sequences outside of the hypervariable regions.
 18S rRNA is routinely investigated in the phylogenetic study of fungi as it contains more hypervariable domains than 16S.
 The speed and economy associated with amplicon sequencing is maximized with this approach catered to population genetics and microbial profiling for interrogating the phylogeny and taxonomy of samples from complex microbiomes.